shuttle-hq/synth/docs/docs/getting_started/schema.md

 ### Synth Schema Nodes

-Much like the `Value` node in a JSON tree, the `Schema` nodes in the synth Schema give us the recursive data structure which Synth can use to generate data.
+Much like the `Value` node in a JSON tree, the `Schema` nodes in the Synth schema give us a recursive data structure which Synth can use to generate data.

 ```rust